aws-samples/aws-cdk-intro-workshop/workshop/content/30-python/30-hello-cdk/300-apigw.md

 Output should look like this:

 ```
-The cdkworkshop stack uses assets, which are currently not accounted for in the diff output!
+The cdk-workshop stack uses assets, which are currently not accounted for in the diff output!
 See https://github.com/awslabs/aws-cdk/issues/395
 IAM Statement Changes
 ┌───┬────────────────────┬────────┬────────────────────┬────────────────────┬───────────────────────┐
 │   │ Resource           │ Effect │ Action             │ Principal          │ Condition             │